Skip to main content Skip to footer

 Advanced Manufacturing Engineering

-Covering maths for engineers, mechanical science, engineering materials and an insight into environmental engineering and sustainability alongside receiving lectures from green technology companies.
+Covering maths for engineers, mechanical science, engineering materials and an insight into environmental engineering and sustainability alongside receiving lectures from renewable engineering companies.

 Units to be studied include: